KeyValueSoftwareSystems/react-multi-selection-ui/README.md

 <tr>
 <td><code><b>onItemClick?:</b> function</code></td>
 <td>
-The callback function which will be triggered on the clicking the check box and chips.
+The callback function which will be triggered on clicking the check box and chip's close button.
 Can be used for obtaining the selected values
 </td>
 <td><code>undefined</code></td>
 </tr>